XxHarvzBackxX/Tileman-Fixes/Tileman/README.md

 true -> Stop player from crossing them, false -> Allows free-roaming

+AllowPlayerPlacement:
+lets the player do things in tile spots true -> allows furniture to be placed in a tile !!
+NOT RECOMENDED USER BEWARE!! false -> no building or furniture placing allowed

 ToggleOverlay:
 true -> See the tiles,
 false -> Hide the tiles